jordan-romero/jordan-romero/README.md

 <p align="center">- 🌱 Always looking to learn new things.
 Currently working with Typescript and React! 🌱 -</p>

+🚀 Startups: Working hard and working fast to produce simplistic programming solutions that make a difference

-I am a tenacious and versatile Full Stack Software Engineer with growing knowledge and practical experience in programming, applications development, coding, debugging, testing and troubleshooting.
+👩‍💻 Skillset: I am a tenacious and versatile Software Engineer with knowledge and production level experience in programming, applications development, coding, debugging, testing, and troubleshooting.

-I have the ability to conceptualize, design, and develop new applications quickly and efficiently.

-I have experience as a top member of a high-performing non-profit team with a focus on exceptional communication skills and leadership.
+💻 Engineering: Full-stack performer on a high-performing cross-functional, agile development team with a focus on creating beautiful, responsive UI, high-performing products, and simple creative problem-solving.

-I am a natural self-learner and love multi-tasking and using technical and creative problem solving.

-I am comfortable and confident working in diverse environments.
+🌈 DEIB focused, always: I thrive working in diverse environments.
 I believe that diverse teams lead to new, innovative, and inclusive ideas.

+👱🏽‍♂️👩🏽 People are important: Always striving to collaborate, ask questions, and work together to develop the best outcomes.

 ### Technologies: React(ES6 & Hooks), Redux, Javascript, Typescript, GraphQL, Rails, Ruby, HTML5, CSS, SASS, Swift, Jest, PostgreSQL, Bootstrap, Heroku, Netlify ++